JairusSW/as-tbs/README.md

 JSON (19 length): {"x":3,"y":2,"z":8}

 TBS (4 length): [1, 3, 2, 8] (Binary, not text)

-Speed?
-Unoptimized at this point.
-Uses arrays which are slow.

-Benches for 5,000,000 ops

-Serialize Vec3: 621ms (~7m ops/s)

-Deserialize Vec3: 280ms (~19m ops/s)

 How does this compare to Avro?